lightbasenl/platforms/packages/compas-convert/docs/initial-steps.md

 1. Make sure that you have a clean, up-to-date checkout of the repository.
 2. Align with your team on how this is executed.
 Is there a feature-freeze for example?
-3. Clone this repository and open a terminal in the repository root.
+3. Clone this repository and open a terminal in this repository root.
 4. Run the following commands `npm install && npm run build:ws`
 5. Run the converter via
    `npx compas-convert ../path-to-project ../some-non-existent-output-path`.